Faultify/Faultify/README.md

 # Faultify
 Faultify is a dotnet mutation tool that performs mutations in the byte code to test the test quality of a project.
+Basicly, it imitates the bad programmer by introducing mistakes on purpose.
+A test is supposed to fail after a mutation, if that is not the case the test is probable error-prone.

 ## Features